 Each Institutional Member shall be represented on the Board at all times by one Director.
 The appointment of a Director shall be made in writing to the Secretary and shall be effective upon receipt.
-A Director shall serve until replaced by the Institutional Member who has appointed him/her.
+Directors shall serve until replaced by the Institutional Member who has appointed them.

 Section 2.05.
 Directors-at-Large

-Any individual member may nominate him/herself or another Member as Director-at-Large.
+Any individual member may nominate themselves or another Member as Director-at-Large.

 Nominations shall be called for by the President in a mailing to all members.
 The compiled list of nominees shall be sent to Members with a ballot to be returned by mail prior to the Annual Meeting.
 The persons receiving the most votes for the number of open positions will be elected.